carter-loremdigital/scope-labs-educational-video-player/docs/DESIGN_JOURNEY.md

 - **Why?** Present users with a familiar application flow & create a foundation for future implementation of server-side authentication.
 - **Implementation Notes:** Manage authentication state on the client using React Context.

+### Global Notification System

+- **What?** Display toast messages to users to provide application feedback on their actions.
+- **Why?** Providing the user with feedback based on their actions helps them understand the application's function and reinforces their mental model.
+- **Implementation Notes**: Use React Context to display messages anywhere in the application, even across redirects.

 ### Protected Pages

 - **What?** Prevent users from accessing video pages if they are not logged in.